Regularization by noise for rough differential equations driven by Gaussian rough paths: Malliavin calculus and rough paths

 \subsection{Gaussian rough paths}

 Let us now focus ourselves on rough differential equations driven by Gaussian rough paths Let us consider $W$ a continuous centered Gaussian process satisfying Assumption \ref{asm:1rhovar}.
-It can therefore be lifted to a geometric rough path (see \cite{friz2010multidimensional}) that we denote $\mathbf{W}$.
+It can therefore be lifted to a geometric rough path (see \cite{friz2010multidimensional}) that we denote $\mathbf{W}$ (we remind that all the needed definition are given in Section \ref{section:rough_paths}).

 \begin{proposition} Let $W$ be a continuous Gaussian process satisfying Assumption \ref{asm:1rhovar}.
 Then, almost surely, $W$ can be lifted to a geometric $p$-rough path $\bW$ with $p>2\rho$ and verifies